Chinese Art (c.1700 BCE - 2000 CE)

 The mulberry tree had been cultivated for some time in China and silk became a Chinese monopoly.
 It was the chief article of export to Persia and the Near East via the caravan routes through central Asia, known as the "Silk Road".
 Han painting and drawing, either on silk, on lacquer or on stone and tile, shows a most lively hand and great lightness of touch.
 Towards the end of the reign (1st century CE), a technique for making paper was discovered.
 This contributed significantly to the arts by providing a cheap and widespread medium both for painting and writing.
-It also led to the Chinese art of paper cutting and indirectly to the Japanese art of Origami.
+It also led to the Chinese art of paper folding, or zhezhi and also to the Japanese art of Origami.
 When block printing was later invented the Chinese possessed the means of diffusing laws and literature throughout the Empire.
 The languages were many and varied, but the ideographic script was the same all over the country.
 This made the task of the administrators easier and it provided the Chinese people with a unified culture.
 In its calligraphic form writing became an art in its own right, the form of art which stood highest in the Chinese intellectual's esteem.
 It became a way of life, the preserve of the few, among whom were the painters, poets and scholars, those whose art was founded on calligraphy.

 After the demise of the Han dynasty in 220 CE, China was to know nearly four centuries of fragmentation, during the Six Dynasties Period (220-589).
 This state of chaos was aggravated by invasions from northern and central Asia.
 The hungry horsemen from the steppes were attracted irresistibly by an agricultural society with big cities.
 They adopted the superior Chinese culture, became assimilated and sedentary - a process repeated several times.
 Among the 6th-century invaders were a Central Asian people called the Tuoba, who founded the Wei dynasty and ruled the northern half of China from 386 to 534.
 Their most memorable artistic contribution to the arts of the Six Dynasties Period (220-589) was the official adoption of Buddhism, a religion born in India, which had been infiltrating China for some time.
 (Note: It arrived during the first-century CE, although it was not widely practised until about 300 CE.)
 Its founder, the living Buddha, dwelt on the border of Nepal shortly before Confucius.
 Buddhism had spread via Gandhara all along the Silk Road eastwards.
 Eventually it reached the border of China where the vast sanctuaries of Dunhuang and Yungang revealed wall-paintings and banners and a multitude of statues carved in serried ranks out of the walls of cliff and cave.
 Being of non-Chinese stock the Wei adopted Buddhism as a way of asserting themselves.
 It was always considered by the Confucian elite an outlandish, superstitious doctrine.
 Chinese Buddhist art - including painting, sculpture, and architecture thrived throughout the Eastern Jin Dynasty (317-420), the Southern and Northern Dynasties (420-581), the Sui Dynasty (589-618), and most of the Tang Dynasty (618-906).